Beasts of Satan: Third murder and revelations

-After the Pezzotta murder, Volpe was arrested and confessed to the earlier killings, leading police to the bodies of Tollis and Marino.
+After the Pezzotta murder Volpe was arrested, and a few months later confessed to the earlier killings and led the police to discovering the bodies of Tollis and Marino.
 Police investigation used the information previously provided which revealed for the first time the sect's existence.
 As the investigation continued, Mario Maccione, who presented himself as "the medium" of the group and had been regarded by Tollis as his best friend, confessed to having beaten Fabio to death with a hammer, after Volpe and Sapone had stabbed him and Chiara Marino.